-Editor's Note: As described in section 9 of the OSD Attributes Draft (see comment OSD TWG 3), attribute templates have been deferred to OSD-2.
-However, the disposition of the CREATE ATTRIBUTES PAGE command is unclear.
-CREATE ATTRIBUTES PAGE provides the only mechanism for defining pages of attributes references.
-In the absence of the CREATE ATTRIBUTES PAGE command, only fixed attributes pages will be allowed to include references to other pages.
-Comment Panasas 1) recommends renaming CREATE ATTRIBUTES PAGE to CREATE ATTRIBUTES REFERENCE PAGE.
+Editor's Note: As described in section 9 of the OSD Attributes Draft (see comment OSD TWG 3), attribute templates and dynamic creation attribute pages containing references to other attributes have been deferred to OSD-2.

+CREATE ATTRIBUTES PAGE and REMOVE ATTRIBUTES PAGE will be removed from the working draft and no new commands will be added.

-Seagate 20) Define FLUSH PARTITION & FLUSH OSD (Deferred to OSD-2) [96] Global
+Seagate 20) Define FLUSH PARTITION & FLUSH OSD (Deferred to OSD-2) [98]